Photo by Gabriel Jorby. CC BY-ND 2.0

 A lot of journalistic work done in Google Workspace ends up in publication, and isn’t terribly secretive.
 However, there are some things you probably wouldn’t want to hear read aloud in federal court, such as unpublished details on your sources.

 Consider getting details from your Workspace administrator.
 You can delete unwanted data, but depending on your organization’s retention settings, it’s not necessarily gone.
 Consider doing some homework to identify your Workspace administrators and find out what version your organization has.
-If your organization has Business Plus or Enterprise versions, find out what rules your organization has set up in Google Vault, audit logs, as well as any internal policies your organization may have for administrative data retention and access.
+If your organization has Business Plus or Enterprise versions, find out what rules your organization has set up in Google Vault and audit logs, as well as any internal policies your organization may have for administrative data retention and access.

 Consider carefully what you put in Google Workspace.
 There are times when it’s best to store our data somewhere besides Workspace.
-Data about internal credentials, sources, long-term investigations, and other sensitive data may belong somewhere else.
+Data about internal credentials, sources, long-term investigations, and other sensitive information may belong somewhere else.

 It may be that another cloud service provider that stores your data in an end-to-end encrypted format (e.g., Tresorit) is a better choice for sensitive data.
 The main trade-off is that these services are typically not free.
 Likewise, sometimes it’s best to keep data offline or off a computer entirely.